birc-gsa/gsa-classroom-tools/README.md

 From this project repo you can fetch new project data from `proj/main` and new build data from `build/main`.

 If you need to update a mixed project, you can use the `merge-mixed.sh` script to automatically fetch and merge from the build mixin and the generic project.

+## Setting up a new class

+When you are about to run a new class, create a new organisation for it (that way you can handle repos and administration access separately year for year).
+For year 20xx, create birc-gsa-20xx, for example.

+In that repo, go to Settings > Member privilages and change Base permissions to Read.
+Otherwise, the students cannot invite each other to review (and it is nice to get them to do that).

+Then, setup a GitHub Classroom and all the exercises--I don't think you can automate this, unfortunately.